ARMmbed/mbed-os-example-blinky-baremetal/README.md

 ```
 --- Terminal on /dev/tty.usbmodem21102 - 9600,8,N,1 ---
-This is the bare metal blinky Mbed OS example.
+This is the bare metal blinky example running on Mbed OS 99.99.99.
 ```

 ## Configuring the application